anizee/syncthing_headless/README.md

 ## Install

+Make sure you are fully up to date.

+`sudo apt update && sudo apt dist-upgrade -y'

 You need to install the correct package locations in order to download Syncthing correctly.

 `sudo apt-get install curl apt-transport-https`